 When the engine is running, the MIL may flash to alert serious conditions that could lead to immediate loss of power or severe catalytic converter damage.
-The vehicle should be serviced as soon as possible if this occurs.
+The vehicle should be serviced by an authorized dealer as soon as 4 possible if this occurs.